kvnptl/robo_nd/README.md

 ###  2. **Go Chase It!** (ROS Essentials)
    - Use the Robot Operating System (ROS) to design a mobile robot.
-Then, house your newly-designed robot in the robotic environment you built in Project 1.
-You will program your robot with C++ to chase a ball through this world.
-Skills you will apply: catkin workspaces, ROS packages, ROS nodes, ROS launch files, RViz integration, and C++.
+Then, house newly-designed robot in the robotic environment built in Project 1.
+Program robot with C++ to chase a ball through this world.
+Skills apply: catkin workspaces, ROS packages, ROS nodes, ROS launch files, RViz integration, and C++.

    - **How to run**:
       1. Terminal 1: `roslaunch project2 world.launch`